 It is important to note that the university does NOT provide insurance coverage or indemnification for any accident or mishap involving students, their passengers, or any third party stemming from the use of privately-owned vehicles, even when they are used in connection with Tufts sponsored programs and activities.
 The driver (and/or the owner) of the private vehicle is wholly responsible for any litigation, financial exposure, or other repercussions that may result from its use.
 Additionally, passengers should realize that they are not covered by any university indemnification program or policy.

 There are several public transportation options for students at Tufts University.
 Please visit the Office of Sustainability website for further information on purchasing a semester MBTA pass and all other transportation resources that Tufts University offers.
 Also, the Office for Campus Life sells discounted Charlie Tickets at the Mayer Campus Center Information Booth.
-Each ticket costs $5.00 and is preloaded with $5.50 in travel value (the equivalent of one round trip).
+Each ticket costs $5 and is pre-loaded with $5 in travel value (the equivalent of one round trip).
 Charlie Tickets are also available for funded student organizations to purchase in bulk.
 Bulk purchases for student organizations must first be approved by the TCU Treasury through a University IDR (Inter-departmental Requisition).
 Once approved tickets are available for pick up in the Office for Campus Life.